-After breakfast departure to Ararat region to visit Khor Virap Monastery (IV-XVII Century) the religious importance is related to the first Armenian Catholicos, St. Gregory The Illuminator.
+After breakfast, we drive to the Ararat region to visit Khor Virap Monastery (IV-XVII Century) the religious importance is related to the first Armenian Catholicos, St. Gregory The Illuminator.
 The monastery is the closest point to biblical Mt.
 Ararat and in clear weather you will enjoy a gorgeous view of the mount.
 Proceed to Vayots Dzor region, the agricultural capital of the country, which has been inhabited since the Bronze Age.
 The region pride for its old winemaking traditions and latest excavations found an entire wine production unit in one of the caves which is proved to be the oldest wine producing system.
-On the way visit Areni cave where in 2008 the archaeologists found ”the oldest leather shoe” in the world, even older than Egyptian Pyramids and the Stonehenge.
+On the way we visit Areni Cave where in 2008 the archaeologists found ”the oldest leather shoe” in the world, even older than Egyptian Pyramids and the Stonehenge.
 Lunch at a local house.
-Later visit Noravank Monastery – a great religious and cultural center of XII Century.
-Continue to Goris.
-Overnight at the hotel in Goris.
+Later visit the Noravank Monastery – a great religious and cultural center of XII Century.
+Overnight l in Goris.

 Day 14: Goris – Tabriz (Armenia-Iran) [B,L,D]

-Breakfast at the hotel.
-Drive to the Iranian Border.
-Reach border at about 1:00 pm and drive to Tabriz.
-Check in in hotel and the rest of the day is free at your leisure.
+After breakfast, we drive to the Iranian Border reaching the border at about 1:00 pm then, drive to Tabriz.
+Check into the hotel and the rest of the day is free at your leisure!!
 Dinner and overnight in Tabriz.

 Day 15: Tabriz [B,L,D]